smilodon76/RXOS-amdOS-zergpool/rxos-readme-eng.txt

 All miners run with an administrator account.

-It has monitoring only on localhost through the api of the respective miner at door 3333.
+It has monitoring only on localhost through the api of the respective miner at port 3333.

 It has underclocking through the miner as well as with the commands $ dpm7, dpm6, dpm5, dpm4, dpm3 for the power state gpu (default on img dpm4) and mdpm2, mdpm1 for gpu-vram (default mdpm2) without the need to restart. restart NOT turn off overclocking, we must change it whenever we want.
 To reset clocks type $ resetoc.